GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 }
 ```

+#### Step 3:

-1. In the Cloud Functions portal, select the 'pubsub_bigquery' function and select its Logs.
+In the Cloud Functions portal, select the `pubsub_bigquery` function and select its Logs.
 Verify that the function was triggered by the new messages in Pub/Sub and that the function wrote the data to BigQuery.

 **Example Stackdriver Logging for function: pubsub_bigquery:**